Quiet233/CMC1/README.md

 ComplexityTest.py:calculate NCC NMC CFC
 ModifyInfo.java: remaining metrics

+Notice：
-Notice：The operation of the ComplexityTest.py file is based on two other java files
+1）The operation of the ComplexityTest.py file is based on two other java files
+2）Clone the required program before running the program

 # Other Files
 1) _Predict：The main.java file under this folder is the program used for prediction when building the prediction model